 Extend the Outlook UI with custom task panes

 Outlook's extensibility model is mature and filled with several UI customization options.
 Each of these has their purpose and expected behavior.
 This said, there is one option that is a bit of a wild card - custom task panes.
 With custom task panes, you can design a UserControl according to your needs and then display it in one of four supported regions (left, right, top, or bottom).
-Standard Microsoft Office task panes are limited to Outlook 2007, 2010, 2013 and Outlook 2016 only.
+Standard Microsoft Office task panes are limited to Outlook 2007 - 2019 only.

 Using Add-in Express, you can display task panes in the location you want without the need to write hundreds of lines of code.
 After designing and coding your user control, all you do is add it to the Add-in Module's TaskPanes collection, set the user control as the ControlProgID, and set your preferred DockPosition.

 Advanced regions take Outlook customization to a higher level

 Outlook 2007 and beyond supports Microsoft Outlook Form Regions.
 These standard form regions can only be displayed in the bottom section of the Outlook Reading pane and in four areas of an Inspector window.
 But with Add-in Express, you can utilize our Advanced Form and View Regions for customizing Outlook forms and Outlook views and overcome these limitations as well as limitations of standard Microsoft custom task panes.
 And, as you might expect, our advanced regions have many more options than standard Microsoft tools.

 For example, advanced view regions can be displayed in the Explorer Window's:

 See all types of supported Advanced Outlook view regions.